openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Check connection between VMs (ping, ssh)

  Delete all VMs from horizon simultaneously.

+**Expected result**

 All instance should be created without any error.

 TC-076: Check that environment support assigning public network to all nodes
 ----------------------------------------------------------------------------